 - Increased urination at night

-Having diabetes makes you 2 to 5 times more likely to develop heart failure.
+Having diabetes makes you 2–5x more likely to develop heart failure

-People with diabetes have worse outcomes than people without diabetes when it comes to heart failure.
+People with diabetes have worse consequences than people without diabetes when it comes to heart failure.

-Unfortunately, one-fifth of Canadians mistakenly believe that heart failure is a normal part of aging, however there are things you can do to protect your heart health.
+Unfortunately, 1 in 5 Canadians mistakenly believes that heart failure is a normal part of aging.
+However, there are things you can do to protect your heart health.

-Even when your blood glucose levels are being managed, also think about your heart and blood vessel health.
+Even when your blood sugar levels are being managed, also think about your heart and blood vessel health